All Episodes

 Hi, Rush.

-Uh, thanks very much for taking my call.
+Thanks very much for taking my call.

 And I hope my mom's listening.

-She uh turned me on to you back in the early 90s, and I've been listening ever since.
+She turned me on to you back in the early 90s, and I've been listening ever since.

 God bless your mother.

-Get her a hundred blooms of love.
+Get her 100 blooms of love.

 You know, I will.

-We just came from her house and did a bunch of work for her and uh doing what we can.
+We just came from her house and did a bunch of work for her and doing what we can.

-Uh I'll get right to my point.
+I'll get right to my point.

 I've been a firefighter for 36 years, like my father before me.

-Uh and and I think that it it does not need to be stopped, but some things, some aspects of collective bargaining need to be curtailed, in particular the deduction of dues from paychecks like you mentioned earlier.
+And I think that it does not need to be stopped, but some things, some aspects of collective bargaining need to be curtailed.

-Yeah, that's it's a money laundering operation.
+Yeah, it's a money laundering operation.

-I I want to take the occasion of your call to try to clarify something.
+I want to take the occasion of your call to try to clarify something.

 Nobody here, certainly not me, is opposed to anybody earning a living.